Vape shop: Europe

 The revised EU Tobacco Products Directive came into effect May 2016 which regulates the sale and marketing of e-cigarettes.
 Small business owners are concerned that the regulations will make e-cigarettes less interesting to consumers and that this means a downturn of their business.
 Vape tanks can be up to 2 ml in capacity and should come with nicotine warning stickers.
 E-liquid packages can be sold for up to 10 ml.

+United Kingdom

+In 2015, there were 262 vape shops in the UK, and in 2025 there were 3,776.
+New planning permission requirements on vape shops are proposed for 2027, and the definition of a vape shop will be made tighter.

-Vape shops in the UK are not permitted to sell vaping products to minors.
+Vape shops in the UK are not permitted to sell vaping products to anyone under the age of eighteen years.
 The law is intended to prevent children from having access to all types of tobacco and nicotine.
 The Independent British Vape Trade Association has a 15-point voluntary code of conduct.
 Along with asking shops to not deliberately sell their products to minors, to refrain from asserting health benefits from using e-cigarettes and comply with the law, it states the following: "Vape products are for current or former smokers and existing users of vaping devices, therefore [you should] never knowingly sell to anyone who is not a current or former smoker, or a current vaper."
-Close to 9 out of 10 vape shops in the UK are breaching the Independent British Vape Trade Association's code of conduct by offering e-cigarettes to never-smokers, according to an undercover investigation by the Royal Society for Public Health.
+Close to 9 out of 10 vape shops in the UK are breaching the Independent British Vape Trade Association's code of conduct by offering e-cigarettes to non-smokers, according to an undercover investigation by the Royal Society for Public Health.
 The Royal Society for Public Health is insisting vape shops to abide by the industry's code of conduct.

-England and Wales councils are urging a 2024 ban on single-use vapes due to environmental and health concerns, as 1.3 million are discarded weekly.
+England and Wales councils urged a 2024 ban on single-use vapes due to environmental and health concerns, as 1.3 million are discarded weekly.
 Recycling challenges, waste impact, and fire hazards are cited.
 Concerns about youth vaping are raised, While the UK Vaping Industry Association defends disposable vapes for aiding smoking cessation, they caution against potential black market products if a ban is enforced.